South Australian House of Assembly: Overview

 As with the federal parliament and Australian other states and territories, voting in the Assembly is compulsory for all those over the age of 18.
 Voting in the House of Assembly had originally been voluntary, but this was changed in 1942.

 While South Australia's total population is 1.7 million, 1.3 million of them live in Adelaide.
 Over 75% of the state's population resides in the metropolitan area.
 As a result, Adelaide accounts for 72% (34 of 47) of the seats in the chamber.
 The dominance of Adelaide, combined with a lack of comparatively-sized rural population centres, results in the metropolitan area frequently deciding election outcomes.
-At the 2014 election for example, although the state-wide two-party vote (2PP) was 47.0% Labor v 53.0% Liberal, the metropolitan area recorded a 2PP of 51.5% Labor v 48.5% Liberal.
+At the 2014 election for example, although the state-wide 2PP vote was 47.0% Labor v 53.0% Liberal, the metropolitan area recorded a 2PP of 51.5% Labor v 48.5% Liberal.